 - Sand Creek High School

 - Siena Heights University

 Preceptors are state credentialed healthcare providers that work with athletic training students clinically.
 Any preceptors that work with Adrian College must be personally trained by our clinical instructor educator.

 With training, all of our preceptors are very familiar with the philosophies of our program and how to maximize our athletic training students’ education.
 We hold regular meetings for our preceptors to make sure that they are up-to-date on the latest treatment and educational techniques.
 We have a very strong network of health care professionals surrounding Adrian College and are very proud to have the opportunity to send our students into the community.

 Jamie Fetter began as the head athletic trainer at Adrian in 2004.
 Before coming to Adrian College, Jamie spent seven years at Tiffin University as the head athletic trainer, overseeing all aspects of the athletic training department.
 He also taught classes at the university.
 Jamie earned his master’s degree from Ohio University in 1997 and his bachelor’s degree from Defiance College in 1996.

-Heather Schuyler, MS, AT, ATC
+Heather Schuyler, MA, AT, ATC, MT

-Victor Liberi, MS, AT, ATC, CSCS, ST
+Victor Liberi, MS, AT, ATC, CSCS, STS

 Meg Sharp, MS, AT, ATC